-Expect Transfer Notices on Certain Individual and Family-Based Cases
+Expect Transfer Notices on Certain Individual and Family-Based Cases12 Oct 2012

 The U.S. Citizenship and Immigration Services (USCIS) announced on October 1, 2012 that some case processing work will be transferred from USCIS service centers to local USCIS field offices and the National Benefits Center (NBC).
 As a result, foreign nationals with pending applications and petitions may receive transfer notices and other, similar correspondence as part of this process.
 Details, including the specific case types affected, are described here for MurthyDotCom readers.